qfwc258/circuidipity/content/2012-12-07-virtualbox-install.rst

     /usr/bin/VBoxClient --display
     /usr/bin/VBoxClient --seamless

-If the VM does not use a graphical login manager to launch its desktop then modify ``$HOME/.xinitrc`` to start VBoxClient services ...
+If the VM does not use a graphical login manager to launch its desktop then modify ``$HOME/.xinitrc`` to start VBoxClient services...

 .. code-block:: bash